citizen428/LearningSwift/README.md

 ## Projects

 1. [BoozeBuy](/BoozeBuy): In Thailand (where I live) alcohol can only be bought from stores at specific times.
 This app helps you to remember when.
+2. [TakeMeTo](/TakeMeTo): Select a country from the list of all countries, and the map will take you to its geographical center.